Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Monte Carlo results,

 \subsection{Order of the phase transition associated with the merged lines}

-Let us now characterize the phase transition along the merged lines of Fig. \ref{Fig:Merge_tableaus} and \ref{Fig:Eq_stiffnesses}.
-In Ref. \onlinecite{kuklov}, using the ${\bf j}$-current model the transition line from $U(1)\times U(1)$ to fully symmetric state in the case of equal stiffnesses presented in panel (a) of Fig. \ref{Fig:Eq_stiffnesses}, was found to be a first order transition.
+Let us now characterize the phase transition along the merged lines of Figs. \ref{Fig:Merge_tableaus} and \ref{Fig:Eq_stiffnesses}.
+In Ref. \onlinecite{kuklov}, using the ${\bf j}$-current model the transition line from $U(1)\times U(1)$ to fully symmetric state in the case of equal stiffnesses presented in panel (a) of Fig. \ref{Fig:Eq_stiffnesses}, was found to be a first-order transition.
 We obtain consistent results in our Villain-model based simulations.

 Furthermore in Fig. \ref{Fig:double_peak}, we report the simulation results associated with the merged line in a case when bare stiffnesses are not equal.
-We find a first order transition along the merged line in our case when there is a disparity of the bare phase stiffnesses.
-This shows that the first order phase transition in a $U(1) \times U(1)$ non-compact gauge theory is not related to the specific degeneracy of the model with equal stiffnesses $\rho_1 = \rho_2$, but appears to be related to the case when there are several competing or composite topological defects.
+We find a first-order transition along the merged line in our case when there is a disparity of the bare phase stiffnesses.
+This shows that the first-order phase transition in a $U(1) \times U(1)$ non-compact gauge theory is not related to the specific degeneracy of the model with equal stiffnesses $\rho_1 = \rho_2$ but appears to be related to the case when there are several competing or composite topological defects.